 - Use it as a “salsa” for tacos (It’s really good with pork carnitas!)

-- Add it your salads for some fun Mexican flare
+- Add it your salads for some Mexican flare

-- Have it with breakfast/brunch with eggs and chorizo
+- Have it with breakfast/brunch spooned over eggs & chorizo

 - Use it as a topping for nachos